Resonite-Community-Projects/resonite-pterodactyl/README.md

 # resonite-pterodactyl

 Docker image for Pterodactyl Resonite headless server.
+This egg is intended only for specific large-scale Resonite communities to utilize.
+There are special configuration parameters available in the image which would only be utilized in large hosting scenarios.

 ### Simple setup